tonylukasavage/cv2r/README.md

 * Whips will be upgraded progressively.
 No quick jump to morning star or flame whip.
 * Crystals will also be encountered progressively to prevent potential super boring back tracking.
 * The 3 block whip jump in Camilla's Cemetery is **NOT** in logic.
 This means red crystal is required for Bodley, Laruba, Doina, etc...
-* Laurels are considered required for Laruba Mansion
+* Laurels and Holy Water are considered required for Laruba Mansion
 * Laurels are **NOT** considered required to cross the swamp in Belasco Marsh

 ### code locations for all actors that can hold items